searls/jasmine-fixture-2/README.md

 ```

 It's just like jQuery, but in reverse!
 (And, of course, it'll clean up after itself after your spec runs.)

+For other examples, check out the array of working selectors from the project's [specs](https://github.com/searls/jasmine-fixture-2/blob/master/spec/jasmine-fixture-spec.coffee).